When it comes to selling a house in Texas, homeowners may consider selling a home "as is."

 Complete the Seller's Disclosure Form Accurately

 Texas law requires sellers to provide a detailed seller's disclosure form outlining any known defects or issues with their properties.
 It’s crucial to fill out this form thoroughly and accurately to avoid legal issues down the line.
-If you’re unsure about what to include, consult a qualified real estate attorney for guidance.
+Consult a qualified real estate attorney for guidance if you're unsure what to include.

 Include an As-Is Clause in the Purchase Contract

-A contract with a clearly stated as-is condition clause should include that the buyer is relying upon the buyer’s own inspection of the property for determining the condition of the property and not relying upon any actions, represenations, or omissions by the seller.
+A contract with a clearly stated as-is condition clause should include that the buyer is relying upon the buyer’s own inspection of the property for determining the condition of the property and not relying upon any actions, representations, or omissions by the seller.
 The clause should be drafted by a qualified real estate attorney.
+There are protections for the Seller that should be included in the Contract in the event defects are discovered by the Buyer.

 Seller's Disclosure Obligations